nibalizer/Intro-hiera/one/02_slide.md

 # Agenda

+* What is hiera
-* Abstracting Data with Hiera
+* Hiera architecture
-* Architecting the Codebase
-* Integrating External Tools
+* Basic examples
+* More complicated example
+* Trouble points for new users